flamapy/flamapy_docs/_flamapy_plugins/bdd.md

    - Supports various transformations and operations to facilitate detailed analysis.

 3. **Operations**:
-   - Implements numerous operations such as counting the number of products, sampling configurations, and calculating feature inclusion probabilities.
+   - Implements numerous operations such as counting the number of configurations, sampling configurations, and calculating feature inclusion probabilities.
    - Supports partial configurations for more targeted analyses.

 4. **Transformations**: